BloomTech-Labs/family-promise-spokane-ds-a/README.md

 # Family Promise of Spokane

-You can find the fully deployed project at [Family Promise of Spokane](https://b.familypromisesofspokane.dev/) and the [Data Science API](https://b-ds.familypromisesofspokane.dev/)as long as they are still hosted.
+Welcome to the Data Science Team B's repository for the Family Promise of Spokane Project!
+This repository holds all the source code for our API as well as the predictive model used by the app.

 # Description

-The Family Promise of Spokane  Organization is a US-based nonprofit organization based in Spokane, WA.
-They are an organization that helps homeless families as well as preventing families from becoming homeless.
-They provide shelter for families as well as rental assitance.
-For the full description visit their website [Family Promise of Spokane](https://www.familypromiseofspokane.org/)
+The Family Promise of Spokane is a US-based nonprofit organization based in Spokane, WA.
+They are an organization that aims to curb homelessness for families through both corrective and preventive measures.
+Their services include providing shelter for families as well as rental assitance.
+For more details of the organizations and the amazing work they do, be sure to check out their [website](https://www.familypromiseofspokane.org/)

 # Contributors

 ## Data Science Team